Why the Immanuel Approach?

 What Does a Session Look Like?

 A session begins not with a problem to be solved, but with a moment of settling — quieting the noise of the day and becoming present to where you are emotionally and spiritually.
-From there, you are gently guided to recall a time when you were aware of God’s goodness or felt His presence, however briefly.
+From there, the practitioner gently guides you to recall a time when you were aware of God’s goodness or felt His presence, however briefly.
 This is not about manufacturing emotion, but about reconnecting with what is already true.

 Sessions are conversational, unhurried, and grounded in prayer.
 No two are exactly alike, because no two people carry identical histories or wounds.